PlamediMandiangu/airbnb-clone-project/README.md

 Provides administrative users with tools to monitor platform activity, manage users, and remove inappropriate listings or reviews.
 This ensures the overall health and safety of the application

+API Security

+Securing the backend APIs is critical to protect sensitive user data and ensure the overall integrity of the Airbnb Clone platform.
+Below are the key security measures implemented:

+1\.
+Authentication

+Only registered users can access certain endpoints using secure methods such as JWT (JSON Web Tokens).
+Authentication ensures that users are who they claim to be, preventing unauthorized access to protected resources.

+2\.
+Authorization

+Once authenticated, users are granted permissions based on their roles (e.g., guest, host, admin).
+This ensures that a user can only perform actions that they’re allowed to—such as a guest booking a property but not deleting someone else’s listing.

+3\.
+Rate Limiting

+To prevent abuse and denial-of-service (DoS) attacks, the API will limit the number of requests from a single IP address over a period of time.
+This helps protect the server from being overwhelmed by excessive traffic.

+4\.
+Data Validation \& Sanitization

+All incoming data is validated and sanitized to prevent injection attacks (e.g., SQL injection, XSS).
+This protects the database and frontend from malicious input.

+5\.
+HTTPS \& Secure Headers

+The API communicates over HTTPS to encrypt data in transit.
+Additionally, secure HTTP headers (like Content-Security-Policy and X-Content-Type-Options) are used to enhance browser-level security.

+6\.
+Sensitive Data Protection

+Sensitive information such as passwords and payment details are hashed or tokenized and never stored in plain text.
+This helps reduce the impact in case of a data breach.

+Why API Security Is Crucial:

+🔒 Protecting User Data – Ensures personal and financial data remains private and secure.

+🏦 Securing Payments – Prevents fraud and unauthorized transactions.

+🚫 Preventing Abuse – Keeps the platform safe from bots, spam, and brute-force attacks.

+✅ Maintaining Trust – Security builds confidence among users and hosts.